Docebo

-Docebo Inc. is a Canadian educational technology company founded in 2005.
-Its flagship product is Docebo Learn, a learning management system.
+Docebo Inc. is an educational technology company founded in 2005.
+Its flagship product is Docebo Learn, an AI learning management system.
 Its shares are traded on both the Toronto Stock Exchange (TSX: DCBO) and the Nasdaq Global Select Market (Nasdaq: DCBO).
 The company's corporate headquarters are located in Toronto, Ontario.

 History

 Founding and early development (2005–2012)

 Docebo was founded in 2005 by Claudio Erba and in its formative years, Docebo primarily operated within Italy.
 The company secured its first round of funding in 2012: €2.4 million from Principia SGR, an Italian venture capital firm, marking an early milestone in its financial growth.

 North American expansion and internationalization (2012–2016)

 Following its initial success, Docebo embarked on an internationalization strategy.
 In 2013, the company established its first U.S. office in Athens, Georgia.
 Docebo received its second venture-backed financing round in 2015: $3 million from Klass Capital, a Canadian firm.
 This investment supported the company's continued growth in the region and led to the establishment of its corporate headquarters in Toronto, Ontario, Canada.